ngladkikh/pkonfig/README.md

 ## Features

-- User defined config source order.
+- User defined config source order: Define the order in which PKonfig looks for configuration values.
-- Multilevel configs for environment variables and dotenv config sources.
+- Multilevel configs for environment variables and dotenv config sources: Allows for more granular control over configuration values.
-- Custom aliases for fields or groups of configs.
+- Custom aliases for fields or groups of configs: Create custom aliases for configuration values to make them easier to reference in code.
-- Configs type casting
+- Configs type casting: Automatically cast configuration values to the correct data type.
-- Config values validation based on type and/or value.
+- Config values validation based on type and/or value: Validate configuration values to ensure they meet specific requirements.
-- High performance.
+- High performance: Designed to be fast and efficient.
-- Extendable API.
+- Extendable API: Easily extend PKonfig to meet your specific needs.

 ## Installation